 (h) determination of the half hourly energy volumes allocated to each Supplier BM Unit and Secondary BM Unit, and the provision of such data to the SAA; and

 (i) the determination of Supplier BM Unit Non BM ABSVD for each Supplier BM Unit, and the provision of such data to the SAA.

+(j) the determination of Period BM Unit Non Chargeable Demand, and the provision of such data to the SAA; and

+(k) the maintenance of the Metering System and Asset Metering System Register, including the SVA Storage Facilities Register.

 7.2.3 The summary in paragraph 7.2.2 (which is included for convenience and ease of reference only) is without prejudice to the provisions of the Supplier Volume Allocation Rules and the Supplier Volume Allocation Rules shall prevail over paragraph 7.2.2 in the event of any conflict or inconsistency.

-7.2.4 Suppliers , Virtual Lead Parties, Supplier Agents and Virtual Lead Party Agents shall comply with the Supplier Volume Allocation Rules and all relevant Code Subsidiary Documents in order that data is provided within the timescales defined in the Settlement Calendar or otherwise as may be required in order to effect a Settlement Run.
+[P395]7.2.4 Suppliers , Virtual Lead Parties, Supplier Agents and Asset Metering Party Agents shall comply with the Supplier Volume Allocation Rules and all relevant Code Subsidiary Documents in order that data is provided within the timescales defined in the Settlement Calendar or otherwise as may be required in order to effect a Settlement Run.

 8. UNMETERED SUPPLIES